imann128/DevMetrics/README.md

 # Mac/Linux
 docker run -p 5000:80 -v /home/username/projects/your-repo:/repos/my-repo imann122/devmetrics
 ```
+Make sure you have Docker Desktop installed and running in the background while executing these commands

-1. Replace the path before `:` with any Git repository on your machine
+1. Replace the path before `:` with any Git repository on your machine in the
+   docker-compose.yml file under volume
 2. Open **http://localhost:5000**
 3. Click **Add Repository** and enter `/repos/my-repo`
 4. Click **Scan now** to populate the dashboard